morse-simulator/morse/doc/morse/user/sensors/sick.rst

 in the **Logic Editor** panel:

-- **Visible_arc**: (Boolean) A toggle that determines whether the scanned area is displayed during the execution of the simulation or not (Default: False).
+- **Visible_arc**: (Boolean) A toggle that determines whether the scanned area is displayed during the execution of the simulation or not (Default: *False*).
-  If the robot is also equipped with a camera, it is better to set this variable to False, otherwise the scanned area will also appear on the captured images.
+  If the robot is also equipped with a camera, it is better to set this variable to *False*, otherwise the scanned area will also appear on the captured images.
 - **laser_range**: (Float) The distance in meters from the center of the sensor to which it is capable of detecting other objects.